-When most people think of tonsillitis, they envision a child with swollen glands and the necessity to get his or her tonsils removed.
+When most people think of tonsillitis, they envision a child with swollen glands who has to get his or her tonsils removed.
 From there, it’s all visions of ice cream and jello and a reason to miss school while eating dessert for a meal.

 The fact is that tonsillitis affects more than just children — and surgery is not (!) always the best course of treatment.
 This may be a bummer to school kids everywhere looking for an extreme reason to miss school and enjoy their favorite frozen treat, but there are safer, more natural ways to treat tonsillitis.